Mohankumar7708/Itz-naughtyboy-kumaran/README.md

 # 👋 Hi, I’m Mohankumar J (@Itz-naughtyboy-kumaran)

 🎓 I'm a Diploma holder in Computer Engineering from Ramakrishna Mission Polytechnic College.
-💻 Currently working as an **Engineer Trainee** at **TiHAN, IIT Hyderabad**, where I design and develop UI for Web, Desktop, and Android applications.
+💻 Currently working as an **Diploma Engineering Fellowship** at **TiHAN, IIT Hyderabad**, where I design and develop UI for Web, Desktop, and Android applications.
 🌐 Passionate about **Web Development**, **UI/UX**, and building real-world digital solutions.
-🔧 Skilled in HTML, CSS, C, C++,  and basic MySQL.
+🔧 Skilled in HTML, CSS, C, C++, Python,PyQML and basic MySQL.
 🚀 Eager to explore new technologies and contribute to open-source or collaborative projects.

 📫 **How to reach me:**